-On November 17, 2022, the Company received \$697,284 through issuance of an aggregate of 9,297,114 units of the Company at a price of \$0.075 per unit for the first tranche of a non-brokered private placement, which will be spent to fulfill the obligations of the Company in the short-term to finance the transaction related to the Ranger-Page and Page Mine projects and to maintain its lithium-potassium project in Mexico.
+On November 17, 2022 and January 3, 2023, the Company received the total of \$967,284 through issuance of an aggregate of 12,897,114 units of the Company at a price of \$0.075 per unit for the non-brokered private placement, which will be spent to fulfill the obligations of the Company in the short-term to finance the transaction related to the Ranger-Page and Page Mine projects and to maintain its lithium-potassium project in Mexico.
 The Company will need to raise additional capital from the sale of common shares or other equity or debt instruments to fund next year's operations and administration, retire its indebtedness as they come due, and conduct further due diligence on identifying and evaluating additional potential mineral interest acquisitions or other business opportunities.
 The sustainability of the financial markets related to the mineral exploration sector cannot be determined.
 This continually poses a challenge for the Company to effectively manage its capital through these volatile conditions.